avanwouwe/citadel-browser-agent/README.md

 ### which browsers are supported?
 Citadel uses the [Chrome Extensions API](https://developer.chrome.com/docs/extensions/reference/) (V3).
 This is theoretically compatible with Mozilla, Edge and other Chromium-based browsers.
-However this has not been tested so it is unlikely to work out of the box.
+However, this has not been tested so it is unlikely to work out of the box.
 Also, the deployment of the Native Messaging is (slightly) different for different browsers.
 If you nag me I may include support for other browsers.

 ### what about performance?